MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 - [SMB over RDMA (SMB Direct)](../../storage/file-server/smb-direct.md)

-Windows Server also supports the following block protocols:
+Windows Server also supports the following network block storage protocols:

 - iSCSI

-- NVMe-oF

 - Fibre Channel

 - InfiniBand

   >[!NOTE]
   >Configuration specifics ultimately determine whether your deployment can support these protocols.
 For example, deployments that use the Hyper-V virtual switch don't support InfiniBand.
 However, they can support InfiniBand devices when they aren't bound to the virtual switch.

+- (Preview) NVMe-oF (NVMe over Fabric)

+> [!IMPORTANT]
+> NVMe-oF (NVMe over Fabric) for Windows Server 2025 is in PREVIEW.
+This information relates to a prerelease product that may be substantially modified before it's released.
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-Microsoft also provides the following in-box software-based block initiators for network storage:
+Microsoft also provides in-box software-based block initiators for network storage:

 - iSCSI

+- (Preview) NVMe-oF

 You can also use a storage vendor client for any device available in the Windows Server catalog.